From The Archives

 xx-Sep-77

-UK London,Wessex Studios,recordings for their second album, initially titled "International Robots" (later "Eternally Yours").
-Engineered by Bill Price.
-Tracks recorded: Orstralia/ Lost And Found/ The Ballad/ This Perfect Day/ Run Down/ Minor Aversion/ Champagne Misery/ Private Affair/ No, You're Product/ New Centre Of The Universe/ River Deep, Mountain High/ Untitled/ (I'm) Misunderstood/ Do The Robot.
+UK London-Camden,Roundhouse Studios,recordings for their second album, initially titled "International Robots" (later "Eternally Yours").
+Tracks recorded: Orstralia/ Lost And Found/ The Ballad (aka Memories Are Made Of This)/ This Perfect Day/ Run Down/ Minor Aversion/ Champagne Misery/ Private Affair/ No, You're Product/ New Centre Of The Universe/ River Deep, Mountain High/ Untitled/ (I'm) Misunderstood/ Do The Robot.
 "International Robots"-sessions, later released on the "All Times Through Paradise" 4CD box (EMI,2004).

 xx-Oct-77

-UK London,Roundhouse Studios,recording/mixing the "Know Your Product/Run Down" single.
+UK London-Highbury,Wessex Studios,recording/mixing the "Know Your Product/Run Down" single.
 Engineered by Mark Dearnley.
 Produced by Ed Kuepper and Chris Bailey.

 London-Camden 0x-Oct-77